yonasBSD/hayro/hayro-syntax/README.md

   currently not exposed.
 - This crate is for read-only processing, you cannot directly use it to manipulate PDF files.
   If you need to do that, there are other crates in the Rust ecosystem that are suitable for this.

-## Cargo features
-This crate has one feature, `jpeg2000`.
-PDF allows for the insertion of JPEG2000 images.
-However, unfortunately, JPEG2000 is a very complicated format.
-There exists a Rust [jpeg2k](https://github.com/Neopallium/jpeg2k) crate that allows decoding such images.
-However, it is a relatively heavy dependency, has a lot of unsafe code (due to having been ported with [c2rust](https://c2rust.com/)), and also has a dependency on libc, meaning that you might be restricted in the targets you can build to.
-Because of this, I recommend not enabling this feature unless you absolutely need to be able to support such images.

 <!-- cargo-rdme end -->